 Despite his remarkable recovery, his mother, upon his return home, greeted him with a wheelchair.

-Although he never actually said it, dad, I think, seemed to view the wheelchair as an insult.
+Although he never actually said it, Dad, I think, seemed to view the wheelchair as an insult.

 Perhaps she was thinking her youngest son would forever be a cripple dependent upon her care.